flyteorg/flyte/rsts/deployment/configuration/auth_setup.rst

          secrets:
            adminOauthClientCredentials:
-             enabled: true
+             enabled: true # see the section "Disable Helm secret management" if you require to do so
              # Replace with the client_secret provided by your IdP for flytepropeller.
              clientSecret: <client_secret>
              # Replace with the client_id provided by provided by your IdP for flytepropeller.
              clientId: <client_id>

-      1. Save your changes
+      2. Save your changes
-      2. Upgrade your Helm release with the new configuration:
+      3. Upgrade your Helm release with the new configuration:

       .. prompt:: bash $